pine-vm/pine/guide/pine-language.md

 4. Every item shown as `Encode(...)` is itself a valid encoded expression.
 5. For `Builtin`, the function item is a valid encoded string.

 The order of items is significant.
-In particular, `Condition` stores the false branch before the true branch, and `Eval` stores the encoded-expression operand before the environment operand.
+In particular, `Conditional` stores the false branch before the true branch, and `Eval` stores the encoded-expression operand before the environment operand.